MicrosoftDocs/sql-docs/docs/relational-databases/security/authentication-access/azure-ad-authentication-sql-server-setup-tutorial.md

 - Azure Active Directory Password
 - Azure Active Directory Integrated
 - Azure Active Directory Universal with Multi-Factor Authentication
+- Azure Active Directory Service Principal
+- Azure Active Directory Managed Identity
+- Azure Active Directory Default
 - Azure Active Directory access token

 Use one of these methods to connect to the SQL Server instance.
 For more information, see [Azure Active Directory authentication for SQL Server](azure-ad-authentication-sql-server-overview.md).

 ## Authentication example using SSMS

-Below is the snapshot of the SQL Server Management Studio (SSMS) connection page using the authentication method, **Azure Active Directory - Universal with MFA**.
+Below is the snapshot of the SQL Server Management Studio (SSMS) connection page using the authentication method **Azure Active Directory - Universal with MFA**.

 :::image type="content" source="media/sql-server-management-studio-connection.png" alt-text="Screenshot SSMS showing the Connect to Server window.":::

 During the authentication process, a database where the user was created must be explicitly indicated in SSMS.
 Expand **Options > Connection Properties > Connect to database: `database_name`**.

-For more information on **Azure Active Directory - Universal with MFA** authentication, see [Using Azure Active Directory Multi-Factor Authentication](/azure/azure-sql/database/authentication-mfa-ssms-overview).
+For more information, see [Using Azure Active Directory Multi-Factor Authentication](/azure/azure-sql/database/authentication-mfa-ssms-overview).

 SQL Server tools that support Azure AD authentication for Azure SQL are also supported for [!INCLUDE [sssql22-md](../../../includes/sssql22-md.md)].